TDK74/UC_Build_SDCs_with_GAs_from_scratch/README.md

 ### Description
 This repository contains only Python code from my practice after each lesson.
 In addition, several original Python files were lightly customized to enable automatic launch of race tracks, add slight car dispersion at the start and along the track, and introduce a main entry-point file.
 Other tweaks include reduced population size, fewer training rounds, and increased maximum speed limit.
-Original Python files with the same names with the modified ones are uploaded with suffix _org.
+Original Python files with the same names with the modified ones are uploaded with suffix _orig.
 I highly recommend signing in and enrolling the course for more detailed explanations and theory.
 It was fun and interesting! 🙂

 ### Notes